 Affected children and young people as well as parents, teachers and other caregivers can find out more at the following link.

-Under the following link you will find tips and information on support services for dementia
+At the following link, you will find tips and information on support services for people affected by dementia.

-On the following page you will find multilingual information videos for 24-hour caregivers.
-The videos offer both caregivers and relatives of people with care needs valuable instructions and tips on how to cope with everyday life:
+On the following page, you will find multilingual informational videos for 24-hour caregivers.
+The videos offer both caregivers and relatives of people with care needs valuable instructions and tips on how to manage everyday life: